 The EFF announced back in September they were deprecating HTTPS-Everywhere as most browsers now have an HTTPS-Only feature.
 We are pleased to see privacy features built into the browser and Firefox 91 introduced HTTPS by Default in Private Browsing.

 Container extensions aren’t as important as they used to be for privacy now that we have Total Cookie Protection.

 Multi Account Container will still have some use if you use Mozilla VPN as it is going to be integrated allowing you to configure specified containers to use a particular VPN server.
 Another use might be if you want to login to multiple accounts on the same domain.

 Mozilla browsers on Android¶

 We don’t recommend any Mozilla based browsers on Android.
 This is because we don’t feel that GeckoView is quite as secure as it could be as it doesn’t support site isolation, soon to be coming in desktop browsers or isolated processes.

 This includes all extensions that try to change the user agent or other browser behaviour to prevent fingerprinting.
 We see these often recommended on Reddit and would like to say that they will likely make you more unique and can be circumvented.
-Arkenfox has a good list of extensions you shouldn’t be using.
-They also have another list of extensions you needn’t bother with either.
+Arkenfox has a good list of extensions you could use, and a list of ones you needn't bother with.
 We also like to say testing sites which show you how unique you are in a set of users are often using hugely tainted results that are not indicative of real-world usage.